marcusoftnet/marcusoftnet.github.io/_posts/2015-05-05-supertest-verify-in-database-after-ended-request.md

 ---
 layout: post
-title: Supertest Verify database after request
+title: "Supertest: Verify database after request"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-05-05T10:07:10.000Z
+date: 2015-05-05 10:07:10
 tags:
  - Tools
  - Javascript
  - Node
  - Koa
 ---

 One thing that I often find myself want to do is to check the database after I have created a resource.
 For example: